kaosorg/test-access-public/README.md

 - The Interrupt Task Manager ensures that error interrupt requests are handled and reported correctly.

 ## Restrictions
-The Safety Framework is designed for and tested with the MPLAB XC8 Functional Safety Compiler v2.49.
+The project is designed for and tested with the MPLAB XC8 Functional Safety Compiler v2.49.

-The Safety Framework is not designed to be compiled with zero optimization (-O0).
+The project is not designed to be compiled with zero optimization (-O0).
 This is because readability and clarity was prioritized, knowing the compiler will optimize the code.
 Compiling on -0O will result in a binary size that exceeds the Flash capacity of AVR32SD32.
 Moreover, the MW_ConfigErrorChannels() API does not have time to configure all ERRCTRL error channels before timing out in CONFIG mode on zero optimization.
 If compiling with zero optimization is desired for an enhanced debugging experience, it is recommended to compile the midware_error_manager.c file on a higher optimization level in addition to other files out of scope for the debugging to achieve lower Flash consumption.

 ## Getting Started
 To get started, use the main_example.c file to run all Task Managers.
 Use the tasks_config.h file and error_handler_config.h files to configure the Tasks.
 Write and add application-specific tasks to the application startup schedule and application schedule.
 Should the execution flow not fit with application requirements, the Tasks can be re-used as is or modified, or the middleware can be used directly, but the intention is that all source code should be usable as is in a Functional Safety application.